alanisaac/python-workshop/README.md

 Other code blocks may not.
 Be on the lookout for the interpreter prompt as a signal you should enter your current Python interpreter.

+Otherwise, **all** shell commands should be run from the root of this workshop.

 ### Notes on this Workshop

 - The workshop is structured around components of a distance matrix calculator because:
   - It is (hopefully) reasonably familiar
   - It is simple enough to discuss in a workshop setting, but complex enough to use for examples of programming paradigms
-  - It is embarassingly parallel, so we could use it for extensions on parallelization down the road
+  - It is embarrassingly parallel, so we could use it for extensions on parallelization down the road
 - The packaging and codebase for this workshop does not work out of the box!
 We will create or fill in parts of it as we go.
 - Along the same lines, the codebase is not necessarily consistent or efficient:
   - Inconsistencies are sometimes there because we want to explore the consequences of multiple patterns